chaoss/community/GSoC-Ideas.md

 The expectation is that this would be implemented by using existing tools that examine package manager data for the languages in use (e.g., package.json for JavaScript npm, pyproject.toml / requirements.txt for Python, Gemfile / Gemfile.lock for Ruby).
 Ergo, dependencies will be analyzed using the project’s dependency file.
 This will be analyzed using dependency file in the project.

-Note: C/C++ generally use system package managers.
+Note: C/C++ generally **do not** use system package managers.
 Things get more complex with multiple languages, insofar as several language specific dependency files will need to be scanned.

 Micro-tasks and place for questions https://github.com/chaoss/augur/issues/1181